 - optional additions- sprouts, avocado, daikon, grated beet, cilantro,

 Make the Pickles (dont skip!)
-At the same time heat ⅓ cup water and 1/3 cup vinegar on the stove in a small pot, add sugar, sugar, radishes and carrots and bring to a simmer, tossing to coat well.
-Place in a bowl and chill ( i’ll put this in the freezer for few minutes)- these can be made ahead.
+At the same time heat ⅓ cup water and 1/3 cup vinegar on the stove in a small pot, add sugar, salt, radishes and carrots and bring to a simmer, and toss to coat well.
+Turn heat off.
+Place them in a bowl and chill ( i’ll put this in the fridge or freezer for few minutes)- these can be made ahead.

 - Make the Crispy Tofu: Heat oil in a skillet, and season the oil with salt and pepper.
 Add the tofu and sear over medium heat until all sides are crispy.
 Stir in a little sriracha for heat at the end.

 You could use leftover rotisserie chicken in this, or quickly sauté cubed chicken or shrimp, seasoned with salt and pepper until golden and cooked through, then toss with a little sriacha.